WebAssembly/tool-conventions/Linking.md

 By default the static linker should not output a WebAssembly start section.

-Rational: We considered using the WebAssembly start function for running static constructors and/or the main entry point to the program.
-However, in practice we found that allowing arbitrary code in the start section is problematic as the module exports not yet available to the embedder while running this code.
+Rationale: Use of the WebAssembly start function was considered for for running static constructors and/or the main entry point to the program.
+However, running arbitrary code in the start section is currently problematic due to the fact the module exports not available to the embedder at the time when the start function runs.
 A common example is the module memory itself.
-If the code in the start function wants to transfer any data to the embedder (e.g. printf) this will not work as the embedded cannot yet access the modules memory.
-This extends to embedder functions that call back into module-exported function.
+If the code in the start function wants to transfer any data to the embedder (e.g. `printf`) this will not work as the embedded cannot yet access the modules memory.
+This extends to all embedder functions that might want to call back into the module.

+If some future version of the WebAssembly spec allows for module exports to be available during execution of the start function it will make sense to reconsider this.